 - IJ won two major cases at the U.S. Supreme Court: Zelman v.
 Simmons-Harris, the biggest Supreme Court education case since Brown v.
 Board of Education, and Arizona Christian School Tuition Organization v.
 Winn.
 Zelman and Winn upheld school choice programs as constitutional, and Winn limited challenges to school choice programs involving tax credits.

-- Through the end of September 2015, we have intervened on behalf of parents in 24 school choice cases.
-We have successfully defended 14 school choice programs, while another four cases are currently pending.
+- Through the end of 2015, we have intervened on behalf of parents in 27 school choice cases.
+We were successful in 15 cases, while another six cases are currently pending.
 Additionally, our attorneys are regularly consulted by lawmakers on how to carefully craft school choice legislation.

 - Today, school choice funds both direct and tax-credit scholarships for more than 300,000 students in 22 states.
 Both the number of programs and the scholarships awarded are growing rapidly.

 School choice refers to a wide variety of policies designed to empower parents and let them choose the best schools for their children.
 At IJ, we focus on two of the more popular school choice programs: Publicly funded scholarships and scholarships generated by tax credits.
 While these programs work differently, the money follows the student and does not subsidize the private school under both types of scholarships.
 These programs make private schools more affordable, providing parents with more options on how to educate their children.